AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Area_Chart.md

 A spline area chart is an area chart in which data points are connected by smooth curves: this modification is aimed to improve the design of a chart.

-Like in the regular area chart, the area between the line segments and the X-axis is filled with a color or a pattern to emphasize the magnitude of change over time.
+Like in the regular area chart, the area between the line segments and the X-axis is filled with color or a pattern to emphasize the magnitude of change over time.

 The Spline Area and Area chart types share all the settings, so this article explains just how to create a basic Spline Area chart.
 To learn about other settings, read the [Area Chart](Area_Chart) article.
 You can also see the table below to get a brief overview of the Spline Area Chart's characteristics: